spryker/spryker-docs/docs/scos/dev/glue-api-guides/202108.0/glue-rest-api.md

 The Spryker API infrastructure, which is implemented as a separate layer of the Spryker Commerce OS, is called Glue.
 Glue is responsible for providing API endpoints, processing requests, and for communicating with other layers of the OS.

 {% info_block infoBox %}
-For more details, see [Glue Infrastructure](/docs/scos/dev/developer-guides/{{ page.version }}/development-guide/glue-api/glue-infrastructure.html
+For more details, see [Glue Infrastructure](/docs/scos/dev/developer-guides/{{page.version}}/development-guide/glue-api/glue-infrastructure.html
 {% endinfo_block %}.)

 ## REST API
 The Glue REST API comes with a set of predefined APIs, which you can extend or add your own APIs.
 The predefined APIs support Storefront functionality and can be used for integrations with third-party systems.
 The Storefront functionality enables you to build a custom experience for your customers in any touchpoint leveraging data and functionality at the core of your Commerce OS.
 For example, it allows you to fetch product data to be displayed on a custom product details page in your mobile app.

-For more details, see [REST API Reference](/docs/scos/dev/glue-api-guides/{{ page.version }}/rest-api-reference.html).
+For more details, see [REST API Reference](/docs/scos/dev/glue-api-guides/{{page.version}}/rest-api-reference.html).

 ## B2C API React example
 To help you understand possible use cases, we provide a sample app as an examplary implementation (which is not a starting point for customer projects, though).
 It can coexist with a shop as a second touchpoint in the project.
 From a technology perspective, it is based on our customers' interests.
 The app is single-page application based on a React JS library.

 It delivers a full customer experience from browsing the catalog to placing an order.
 The application helps you understand how you can use the predefined APIs to create a B2C user experience.
-As an example, the full power of Elasticsearch, which is already present in our [B2B](/docs/scos/user/intro-to-spryker/{{ page.version }}/b2b-suite.html#b2b-demo-shop) and [B2C Demo Shops](/docs/scos/user/intro-to-spryker/{{ page.version }}/b2c-suite.html#b2c-demo-shop), is leveraged via dedicated endpoints to deliver catalog search functionality with auto-completion, auto-suggestion, facets, sorting, and pagination.
+As an example, the full power of Elasticsearch, which is already present in our [B2B](/docs/scos/user/intro-to-spryker/{{page.version}}/b2b-suite.html#b2b-demo-shop) and [B2C Demo Shops](/docs/scos/user/intro-to-spryker/{{page.version}}/b2c-suite.html#b2c-demo-shop), is leveraged via dedicated endpoints to deliver catalog search functionality with auto-completion, auto-suggestion, facets, sorting, and pagination.

 {% info_block infoBox %}
-[Install and run!](/docs/scos/dev/tutorials-and-howtos/{{ page.version }}/advanced-tutorials/glue-api/b2c-api-react-example/b2c-api-react-example.html
+[Install and run!](/docs/scos/dev/tutorials-and-howtos/{{page.version}}/advanced-tutorials/glue-api/b2c-api-react-example/b2c-api-react-example.html
 {% endinfo_block %})

 ### What can you use the REST API for?